xuanyge/Free2Spray/README.md

 In addition, when the model contains more than 10 million mesh elements, a computer with at least 32 GB of RAM is required.

-If you have any questions, please feel free to contact: xuanyu.ge@polimi.it.
+If you have any questions, please feel free to contact: xuanyu.ge@polimi.it

 If you use this program, please cite the following paper,

 Free2Spray: X. Ge, L. Zhou, A.A.
 Lordejani, A.H.
-Astaraee, S. Bagherifard, M. Guagliano, Large-Scale Multi-Particle Cold Spray Simulation Framework for Deposit Morphology and Deformation Analysis, Additive Manufacturing  (2026) 105285.
+Astaraee, S. Bagherifard, M. Guagliano, Large-Scale Multi-Particle Cold Spray Simulation Framework for Deposit Morphology and Deformation Analysis, Additive Manufacturing  127 (2026) 105285.

 GE material model: X. Ge, L. Zhou, S. Bagherifard, M. Guagliano, High-Fidelity modeling of cold spray: Improved constitutive material model and nonlocal mesh sensitivity mitigation, International Journal of Mechanical Sciences 321 (2026) 111654.